garrandall/popular-music-data/tracks/the-right-stuff-vanessa-williams.md

 With the right stuff
 The right stuff baby
 I don't wanna miss out on the right stuff
-Ooh no with mr. right
+Oh no with mr. right

 Just friday 'bout a week ago
 This fellow called me on the phone